rhafer/openstack-db-migration-presentation/markdown/30-psgql2mysql.md

 Note:
 * The "every table in a single transaction" approach had another issue
-* Large tables cause huge memory usage
+* Large tables cause significantly increased memory usage
-  * by the migration tool itself (several GB of member)
+  * by the migration tool itself (on the order of several GBs of memory)
   * as well as by the target mysql processes
 * Solution: Multiple commits per table
   * configurable chunk-size (number of rows to commit per transcation)